Paweł Florek

-Paweł Florek (born 24 June 1996) is a Polish footballer who plays as a goalkeeper for Alzira.
+Paweł Florek (born 24 June 1996) is a Polish professional footballer who plays as a goalkeeper.

 Career

 As a youth player, Florek trialed for the youth academies of Borussia Dortmund, one of Germany's most successful clubs, and Sevilla in the Spanish La Liga.

 In 2014, he signed with Polish third division side Nadwiślan Góra.

-In 2015, Florek joined GKS Tychy in the Polish second division, where he received interest from a Dutch team and made 66 league appearances and scored 0 goals.
+In 2015, Florek joined GKS Tychy in the Polish second division, where he received interest from a Dutch team and made 65 league appearances and scored 0 goals.

 Before the second half of the 2017–18 season, he moved to Badajoz in the Spanish third division.

 In 2019, Florek signed with Spanish fourth division outfit Alzira.